tswtony/tswtony.github.io/docs/resources.md

 # Resources
 ## Hiking Resources
-Below is a random collection of website I've found helpful in my time hiking.
+Below is a random collection of websites I've found helpful in my time hiking.
 Note that I am not directly affiliated with any of the organizations/companies below; I just like them.
 None of the links below are affiliate links.
 ### Parks/Properties

 - [Massachusetts Department of Conservation and Recreation: Find a Park](https://www.mass.gov/info-details/find-a-park)